RK-NTI/EV_Data-Excel-Project/README.md

 # Electric Vehicle Analytics Dashboard, Excel-Project
-• Developed an interactive Electric Vehicle Analytics Dashboard in Microsoft Excel to analyze vehicle performance and business metrics and used Pivot Tables, Pivot Charts, Slicers, and Excel formulas to transform raw data into actionable business insights.
+• Developed an interactive Electric Vehicle Analytics Dashboard in Microsoft Excel to analyze vehicle performance and business metrics and business intelligence used Pivot Tables, Pivot Charts, Slicers, and Excel formulas to transform raw data into actionable business insights.
 # Key Responsibilities:
 Cleaned and prepared the dataset for analysis.
 Created Pivot Tables to summarize key metrics.